Edge (video game): Development and release

 Edge was developed by a two-man team: David Papazian and Matthieu Malot, collectively known as Mobigame.
 Malot conceived the core concept of a cube-rolling game in 2004.
 Development began in 2006.
 Papazian programmed the game and Malot served as its artist and game designer.
 Its composers included Romain Gauthier, Simon Périn, Richard Malot, Jérémie Périn, and Matthieu Malot.
 The team's initial intention was to develop a game dedicated to mobile platforms.
 After its initial release, Mobigame considered support for keyboard and joypad controllers.
 They increased the number of levels from 26 to 46, and then to 48 in a few months with free updates.
-(On 2011 the 17 bonus levels were added.)
 Shortly after the game returned to the Apple App Store, Mobigame upgraded Edge's graphics for compatibility with Retina Display resolution and the iPad's larger screen.

 Edge was originally released in December 2008 but was removed from the App Store in May 2009 in a trademark dispute with Tim Langdell of Edge Games.
 As one of several disputes Langdell had made over his apparent ownership of the trademark for the word 'edge' in video games, Langdell requested a share of the game's revenue but did not reach a resolution with Mobigame.
 Mobigame's lawyers disputed the enforceability of Langdell's trademark and details of Langdell's claimed communications.
 The game briefly returned to the App Store five months later under the title Edge by Mobigame despite not having reached an agreement with Langdell, but Apple removed it again after a month.
 Edge returned to the App Store as Edgy in December, but Mobigame again removed it for fear that Langdell would use the legal precedent in his legal battle against Electronic Arts.
 By January 2010, Edge was available under its original name in countries other than the United States and the United Kingdom.
 It returned to the American App Store under its original name several months later.